PoyaManouchehri/intro-to-nnet-r-and-dotnet/Part3-Loading-Data.md

   [ reached getOption("max.print") -- omitted 3933 rows ]
   ```

-5. Again in the console call the function, but this time assign the result to a global variable.
+5. Call the function once more, but this time assign the result to a global variable.

   ```R
   data <- loadBankMarketingData()